CUCyber/presentations/linux/intro.md

 ## Short History

-* Started by Linus Torvalds for lack of free kernels
+* Started by Linux Torvalds
-* Created with a Unix-like userspace
+* Linux is a kernel

-* Monolithic architecture, i.e. batteries built-in
+Note:
+The kernel is a computer program that is the core of a computer's OS It has complete control over everything in the system

 ## So Linux is a Kernel...